 So you want to start monetizing your blog but not sure where to start?
 You're in the right place!
 Are you a micro-influencer and unsure if brands will pay to work with you?
 (Hint: THEY WILL!)
 Grab your notepad and let's go!
+My micro-course, Pitches to Riches, has all of the information you need to start pitching and negotiating paid brand deals (even with under 10k, yes!), but this post is a great place to start.

 If you're ready to start being paid for the content you create then keep reading!

 I'm not a mega-influencer with 1 million followers telling you how easy it is to get paid sponsorships, and I'm also not in a super specific niche!
 I'm a micro-influencer with under 10k followers, just like a lot of YOU!
-I run an influencer network called The Blogger Brunch and I have helped so many women over the past 5 years start earning money from their side hustle!
+I run an influencer community called The Blogger Brunch and I have helped so many women over the past 5 years start earning money from their side hustle!
 I've been blogging for about 8 years and have been self-employed for around 5 years (wow!) and I love sharing my life on my blog but also love sharing blogging strategies to help other women grow!
 If I can do it, so can you!

 I'm not a super model and I'm not doing anything crazy, but I have learned how to pitch, negotiate with brands, and run my blog like a business...because it IS one!